lizmat/raku-all-modules/Perl6-Noise-Gang/Audio-PortMIDI/README.md

 is of course possible but you will need a compiler and the appropriate tools to do so.

+On Linux you will need need permissions to the sequencer device, typically this is provided by a member of the *audio* group however this may differ by distribution so you might need to check if this doesn't work.

-Assuming you have the libray installed and have a working rakudo perl 6 installation the you should be able to install directly with ```panda```:
+Assuming you have the libray installed and have a working rakudo perl 6 installation the you should be able to install directly with ```zef```:

-    panda install Audio::PortMIDI
+    zef install Audio::PortMIDI

 Or if you have the source on your local machine (which I recommend as you can look at the examples):

-    panda install .
+    zef install .

 in the directory that you have downloaded.

-Though I haven't tested I see no reason that Zef or some other installer that may emerge shouldn't work equally well.

 ## Support